neontapir/neontapir.github.io/_posts/2017/2017-03-20-mutation-testing-in-ruby.md

       )
 ```

-I also found cases where Mutant replaced my "to_s" implementation with something
+I also found cases where Mutant replaced my `to_s` implementation with something
 that gave the same result.
 In those cases, I simply tested that the two methods
 returned the same value.
 Here's an example from the current code base: